HritikDoshi/Image_Hiding/README.md

 Below is the output of the code snippet:

-Difficulty in picking out the secret message?
+Difficulty in picking out the secret message whether its a text or an image?
 Haha crazy right, that's what one calls steganography.

 ![overlapping_images](https://user-images.githubusercontent.com/66552063/122211122-005def00-cec4-11eb-82bf-4869a7921835.png)